Check your degree progress

 with your academic advisor.

 The application for graduation

 is now online.
-The deadline to apply to graduate this summer is Friday, July 18th, 2014.
+The deadline to apply to graduate this fall is Tuesday, November 4th, 2014.

 RSVP for the commencement ceremony

-to participate in a future ceremony.
+to participate in the commencement ceremony.
 The deadline to RSVP

 Purchase your cap and gown